ajchen02/profectus-docs-but-ZH-CN/docs/guide/index.md

 ---
-title: Introduction
+标题：介绍
 ---
-# Introduction
+# 介绍

-Profectus is a web-based game engine.
-You can write your content using many built in features, write your own features, and build up complex gameplay quickly and easily.
+Profectus是一个网页游戏引擎。 You can write your content using many built in features, write your own features, and build up complex gameplay quickly and easily.

 The purpose of creating profectus was to create an easy to use engine that does not create a ceiling for a programmer's personal growth.
 This engine will grow in complexity with you, empowering you to create increasingly complex designs and mechanics.